-So if you can keep up with the amount of olive oil we use to make them (the Ladera mostly) then you can enjoy some really healthy, fuelling & fulfilling Greek dishes.
+If you can keep up with the amount of olive oil Greeks use to cook them (the Ladera) then you can enjoy some really healthy, fuelling & fulfilling dishes.

 Green beans and zucchini are a flavorful combination.
 To add zucchinis to the Fasolakia simply do so, by adding them towards the last 15 minutes of cooking.
 As they don't take long to cook.